Abandoned & Little-Known Airfields:

 (courtesy of the 15th Airlift Wing History Office, via Colin Perry of the Hawaii Aviation Preservation Society),

-two large multi-engine aircraft are visible on the runway, with several more in the revetments on the east side of the field,
+two large multi-engine aircraft are visible on the runway, with several more in the revetments on the southwest side of the field,

-and a large number of single-engine aircraft are visible along the revetments on the north side of the field.
+and a large number of single-engine aircraft are visible along the revetments on the south side of the field.

 Dillingham was evidently closed at some point between 1953-54,